 Our Attendance Policy can be found in the School Policies section on this website.

 The form below must be completed for any form of absence (with the exception of medical and dental appointments) and it should be submitted for authorisation at least 10 days before the proposed absence.

 The following requests for absence will not be authorised:

-Penalty Notices for holiday taken during term-time.
-After consultation with governors and the Education Welfare Service, we will from 1 January 2023 be requesting that the LA issue a penalty notice for any holiday absence of 5 x days or more.
+After consultation with governors and the Education Welfare Service, we will from 1 January 2023 be requesting that the Local Authority issue a penalty notice for any holiday absence of 5 x days or more.
 The penalty notice is a fine of £60 per child, per parent if paid within 21 days, rising to £120 per child, per parent if paid within 28 days.
-Failure to pay the Penalty Notice could result in the Local Authority starting legal proceedings.
+The penalty notice is issued by the Local Authority and the money from the penalty notice goes to the Local Authority not to Collis School.
+Failure to pay the penalty notice could result in the Local Authority starting legal proceedings.

 Absence will continue to be authorised for the following reasons: